Choosing a Mattress to Prevent Pressure Ulcers: Comprehensive Guide

 We wrote this comprehensive guide to walk through the best mattresses to prevent pressure sores and other tools you may want to discuss with your doctor or wound care specialist.

-Don’t wait to discuss your options—you can reduce your risk of pressure injuries and infections by changing your resting surface, focusing on hygiene, optimizing your nutrition, and improving your activity level.
+Don’t wait to discuss your options—you can reduce your risk of pressure injuries and infections by changing your resting surface, focusing on hygiene, good nutrition, and improving your activity level.

 Understanding pressure ulcers